Young cancer survivor now battling the disease in the lab

-SOUTH HUNTINGTON, NEW YORK -- Miah Margiano is a senior at St. Anthony's High School, and she has had big dreams for more than a decade.
+SOUTH HUNTINGTON, NEW YORK -- Miah Margiano is a senior at St. Anthony's High School and has had big dreams for over a decade.
 However, she was still ecstatic when she got the phone call.

 "I basically screamed after it ended, although I held my composure together when I answered," Margiano said.